5 Mistakes You're Making with Pinterest

 They usually follow up this question with asking me one or all of the following: Why do I need to use a business account?
 Can’t I just pin from my personal profile?
 Is this going to take a lot of extra time?
 How long will it be until I start seeing the growth I’m after?

-Luckily, I have quite a few blog posts already written addressing some of these questions — and I have a top secret project currently in the works that will help you learn more about maximizing Pinterest to grow your brand — but before you dive into those other resources, it’s important to double check your current usage on Pinterest to make sure you’re not making these 5 common mistakes:
+Luckily, I have quite a few blog posts already written addressing some of these questions — and I have a fully comprehensive course that will help you learn more about maximizing Pinterest to grow your brand — but before you dive into those other resources, it’s important to double check your current usage on Pinterest to make sure you’re not making these 5 common mistakes:

 You don’t have a business account